mgp/book-notes/designing-data-intensive-applications.markdown

 #### Summary

 * Transactions are an abstraction layer allowing applications to pretend that certain concurrency problems and certain kinds of faults don't exist.
+* Only serializable isolation protects against all types of anomalies and race conditions in a database.